sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

  - [MIFOSX-933] - Update to latest version of Angular and fix all observed issues
  - [MIFOSX-946] - Loan purpose is not captured for Group and JLG loans
  - [MIFOSX-864] - Improvements with respect to Closed Loans/Closed Savings
- - [MIFOSX-935] - Improvements to view particular transaction details in transaction page (Loan/savings)
+ - [MIFOSX-935] - Improvements to view particular cashTransaction details in cashTransaction page (Loan/savings)
  - [MIFOSX-937] - Ability to display Loan status in Client loan page

 1.18.0.RELEASE